gederajeg/happyr/README.md

 | 9   | *kunci*        | key                                 |    8|           2.73|
 | 10  | *gapai*        | to reach out                        |    6|           2.05|

 The column `Perc_overall` indicates the percentage of a given LU from the total tokens of the <span style="font-variant:small-caps;">happiness is a desired goal</span> metaphor.
+More linguistic citations for the metaphorical expressions are presented in the thesis.

 From the output of `ttr()` above, which is stored in the `ttr_metaphor` table, we can retrieve the top-10 metaphors with high type frequencies with the following codes (Rajeg, [2018](#ref-rajeg_metaphorical_2018), Ch.
 6, Table 6-1); the type frequency of a metaphor indicates the number of different lexical unit types expressing a given metaphor.